inx-rj/create-react-adv-struct/README.md

+# create-react-adv-struct

+## About
+Create a react app with advanced MVC structure to experience typescript, MUI design, router, redux, axios, login/signup forms, and much more in a single setup.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).